gtod/postgres-json/README.md

-Now there are some good reasons for using just a single auto incrementing sequence across **all** your models (for one thing, it means that all your JSON documents have a unique id if you every need to merge subsets from different models), but you can also have one sequence per model:
+Now there are some good reasons for using just a single auto incrementing sequence across **all** your models (for one thing, it means that all your JSON documents have a unique key if you every need to merge subsets from different models), but you can also have one sequence per model: